 - Make a box for 1970s and before (parents & ancestors)

 - A box for 1980s (siblings start appearing)

-All of the home organizing work you do with your photos will be maintained digitally during scanning.
+All of the home organizing work you do with your photos will be maintained as we digitize your photos.
 The plastic bags you’ve neatly labeled with years and captions will look that way on your final USB drive.
 For example:

 - EverPresent Photo Archive

 Hopefully you’re putting the work into this project because you have digitizing as your ultimate goal, and a digitizing service in mind.
 Before you get started, be aware of the services they do and do not offer before you get started.
 It will help you make decisions along the way.
 At EverPresent, we offer a variety of services other mail-in box services do not offer and you can choose how you want to handle these as you organize.